What is a GFCI?

 A ground fault is when electrical current flows through an unintended path to the ground.
 The typical path of electricity starts from power lines outside.
 Next, it goes to your breaker box(service panel).
 Then, it goes through a breaker and out the hot wire of a circuit.
 After it goes through an electrical fixture, it returns to the electrical panel through the neutral wire.

 Ground faults are more common around a water source, such as a plumbing fixture, and the unintended path to the ground could be a human body.
-Needless to say, this can cause serious injury.
+Unfortunately, this can cause serious injury.

 How Does a GFCI Work?